pichim/PES_Board/docs/markdown/build_mbed_windows.md

-# Build Mbed OS Projects Windows with VSCode
+# Build Mbed OS Projects on Windows with VS Code

 Tested on Windows 11.
 Last tested on 28.01.2024.